jimshalo10/human-trafficing/README.md

-Human Trafficing Index
+Human Trafficking Index
 ==============================================

-This AWS Serverless Application views of the people at risk of Human Trafficing  listed here and stores it in an Amazon DynamoDB Table.
+This AWS Serverless Application views of the people at risk of Human Trafficking  listed here and stores it in an Amazon DynamoDB Table.

 This application was created as part of a demo for the "Build on Serverless | Alexa and Serverless Apps - How to Hack for Good"